Add To Favorites

 Combine geometric designs while honoring the entire universe!
 Discover how colors and shapes have meaning in traditional mandala art forms.

 The word mandala is derived from "manda" which means "essence" and the suffix "la" meaning "container."
 Circular mandalas are believed to symbolize the entire universe.
 Buddhist and Hindu monks who study this art form attempt to create a "container of essence."
-Research more about this traditional art form and study examples from a number of different cultures.
+Invite student groups of 4 to research more about this traditional art form and study examples from a number of different cultures.

 Create an original pop-art repetitive portrait based on a study the life and work of Andy Warhol.